CSGN Development Fund

 - Formal or informal food growing projects with a focus on community lead activities or engaging local communities and encouraging the Good Food Nation ethos (that people in Scotland are able to buy, eat and serve food that is affordable, healthy and sustainable).
 Community Growing projects may apply for intervention rates of up to 75%.

-- SNH has supplied baseline maps for CSGN showing the key opportunities that the fund will support (and the urban/rural backdrop) in the following ways:
+- SNH will supply baseline maps for CSGN showing the key opportunities that the fund will support (and the urban/rural backdrop) in the following ways: